Top-rated local movers that handle Louisville to Omaha moves

 - Omaha’s population is about 38% less than Louisville.

-- Omaha's public transportation has a score of 5 out of 10 versus Louisville's higher score of 6.
+- Omaha’s public transportation score of 5 out of 10 is lower than Louisville’s score of 6.

 - Omaha is less walkable than Louisville with a score of 48 out of 100 vs Louisville’s 91 out of 100.

-- Omaha has a bike-friendliness score 42 out of 100, which means it isn't as accessible to and safe for cyclists as Louisville, which has a score of 79 out of 100.
+- Omaha has a bike-friendliness score of 42 out of 100, which means it isn’t as accessible or safe for cyclists as Louisville, which has a score of 79.

 - Omaha’s crime rate is lower than Louisville with a score of 45.72 compared to Louisville’s 56.68.
 This means that Omaha neighborhoods are safer than 45.72% of all U.S. neighborhoods, and Louisville neighborhoods are safer than 56.68%.